Herringway/hwkode/hkode.md

 * Doom: Unit is KOed once timer expires.
 * Lock: Unit may only use default a-skills.
 * Embargo: Unit may not use items.
-* Sap: Unit loses 1/32nd HP each round.
-Expires after 10 rounds.
+* Sap: Unit loses 1% of their HP each round.
+Usually expires after 5 rounds.
 * Curse: Any damage dealt by unit is also dealt to it.
 * Petrified: Unit is unable to act and is considered dead.
 * Attack-: Unit's attack stats decrease by 25%.